CogComp/lbjava/lbjava/doc/LBJLANGUAGE.md

 title: LBJLANGUAGE
 ---

-# 4 The LBJ Language
+# 4 The LBJava Language
 Now that we have defined the building blocks of classifier computation, we next describe LBJ’s syntax and semantics for programming with these building blocks.